CompNet/TrajanNet/README.md

 2. Set the current directory as the working directory, using `setwd("<my directory>")`.
 3. Run the main script `src/main.R`.

-The script will produce a number of files in the subfolders of folder `nets`.
+The scripts will produce a number of files in the subfolders of folder `nets`.
 They are grouped in subsubfolders, each one corresponding to a specific topological measure (degree, closeness, etc.).

 The `verification.R` was used to check the consistency of the raw data.
 The rest of the scripts are just secondary functions called by `main.R`.